AriFordsham/GHCWiki/proposal/custom-type-errors.md

 With this in mind the answers to your questions would be:

-1. `TypeError` should not appear directly in a given context.
+1. `TypeError` should not appear directly in a given context. *RAE:* But this is exactly what happens when typechecking method definitions in an instance with a `TypeError` context.
+Or is there special reasoning in the compiler not to typecheck these methods?
 1. As mentioned above, the methods of an instance with `TypeError` in the context are irrelevant.
 I think it is OK to simply leave them unspecified, or define them as `undefined`.
 1. `TypeError` should not appear in types written by the user, except for the two special cases above.
 So no `TypeError` in user-defined type signatures, type declarations, class instance heads, parameters to type functions, etc.

 The current implementation does not have any explicit checks to make sure that programmers don't write `TypeError` in places where they are not supposed to.
 It might be nice to implement such a check, but I am not sure it is really necessary.
 With the current implementation, if you wrote `TypeError` in a place that you were not supposed to, you would get the same behavior as for any other type function with no instances.

+*RAE:* I don't really follow.
+If `TypeError` can be used in the RHS of a type family equation, then it can appear anywhere any type can.
+Having a syntactic restriction around the literal use of `TypeError` in code seems unhelpful.

 ---